 - Same payment period: Make sure you’re comparing rate quotes that include the same payment period/type.
 For example, make sure they’re all quotes for paying for 6 months of coverage vs. monthly for one and 6 months for another.

 - Same extras: Make sure the quotes all include the same extra coverages like towing, car rental, etc.

 When I first started driving I just signed up with my dad’s insurance company, which was an insurance company for teachers.
 I was told I was getting a great deal, and I just assumed that I was in fact getting a great deal for the better part of a decade.
 Finally I decided to confirm that I was getting a good deal, and what I found horrified me.

 When I ran quotes with about 10 other companies I found that I was grossly overpaying for insurance.
 Even the worst of the quotes that I got would have ended up saving me hundreds of dollars.
 When all was said and done I switched and ended up saving over $1000/year on our insurance premiums.
 That’s quite a return for an hour or two of work.

 Where To Check Rates

 To help make checking for rates even easier we’ve recently added an auto insurance page to our site where you can enter your state, and then get listings for a variety of the best companies in your local area.
 While it may not list every company you should be getting rates from, it’ll definitely give you a good start.

-To start getting quotes on your own coverage to save – choose your state from the drop down below and then hit “get quotes”.
+To start getting quotes on your own coverage to save, use the widget below to get quotes.